LorenzoM1997/magic-square-of-squares/README.md

-# Magic Square of Square
+# Magic Square of Squares
 Algorithm to search magic squares of squares

 ## History